robole/title-sequences/readme.md

 - The original typeface used is [Linotype Didot](https://www.myfonts.com/fonts/linotype/didot/).
 I found a suitable alternative in [Playfair Display](https://fonts.google.com/specimen/Playfair+Display).
 - I simplified the sparkle above the S glyph.
 It uses 2 diagonal beams, but it happens so fast, it makes little difference.
 The original is more intricate (as below).

+#### How was this made?

+I used the [Greensock (GSAP)](https://greensock.com/) library for the animation.
+The [CSSRulePlugin](https://greensock.com/cssruleplugin/) was also required to animate pseudo-elements for the sparkle effect.

 ### Orange Is The New Black

 [Orange Is the New Black](https://en.wikipedia.org/wiki/Orange_Is_the_New_Black) is an American comedy-drama television series created by Jenji Kohan for Netflix.
 The series is based on [Piper Kerman's memoir Orange Is the New Black: My Year in a Women's Prison (2010)](https://en.wikipedia.org/wiki/Orange_Is_the_New_Black:_My_Year_in_a_Women%27s_Prison), about her experiences at FCI Danbury, a minimum-security federal prison.

 I took the final sequence in the [opening title](https://www.youtube.com/watch?v=fBITGyJynfA).

-The animation is a CSS animation, but uses JavaScript to toggle a class to trigger the animation.

 ![screenshot Orange Is The New Black](orange-is-the-new-black/img/screenshot.gif)

 View the [codepen](https://codepen.io/robjoeol/full/VwKLPRR).

+#### How was this made?

+The animation is a CSS animation, but uses JavaScript to toggle a class to trigger the animation.

 #### Design decisions